 After our basic freediving lesson, Hali and I were looking for a beach near Manila where we can snorkel and which is preferably 2-4 hours drive away, fits our budget and has little to no crowd.
 Does such a place exist?
 Apparently, yes!
 We found our ideal getaway in Bituin Cove in Nasugbu, Batangas.

-I think Batangas is a popular beach destination near Manila, it remains underappreciated simply because its beaches usually have ordinary-looking sand instead of fine, white sand we Filipinos associate with a “nice beach.”
-It’s not the first choice of travelers, and people often go here only if it’s a team building or family trip or during holidays when everywhere else is booked.
-That’s a shame because Batangas has a rich, diverse marine life that makes it a great option for snorkeling, freediving, scuba diving and generally just relaxing.
+Even though Batangas is a popular beach destination near Manila, it remains underappreciated simply because its beaches often feature regular sand instead of fine, white sand we Filipinos associate with a “nice beach.”
+I think that’s a shame because Batangas has a rich, diverse marine life that makes it a great option for snorkeling, freediving, scuba diving and generally just relaxing.

 Bituin Cove is one of the many beaches in Batangas that have these features.
 Bituin Cove, also known as Angara Cove by locals, is about 15 min away from the main beach in Barangay Calayo in Nasugbu, Batangas.

 Hali and I went here on a weekday.
 (I actually wanted to go on a weekend so we could ask friends to come with us, but Hali has a class every Sunday.)
 We drove via the Nasugbu-Ternate Highway, passing by Kaybiang Tunnel — a very scenic drive with mountain and coastline views.
 I loved the road trip, even though the route can be scary at times, with steep inclines and zigzags that requires a vehicle to not get past 30-40 kph.